Why Are Decades-Old Cosmetic Injections Causing Problems Now?

 - You are concerned about the long-term safety of permanent filler in your body

-If you've already tried treatment for permanent filler complications without success — or been told wide excision is your only option — FILLER REVISION specializes in exactly these cases.
+If you've already tried treatment for permanent filler complications without success — or been told wide excision is your primary option — FILLER REVISION specializes in exactly these cases.
 Our ultrasound-guided minimally invasive extraction provides a tissue-sparing alternative that removes material progressively while protecting your facial tissue.

 Further reading: